AKC Color & Markings

 Should he be confined?

 The Boxer requires relatively little care, but ownership of any dog is a definite responsibility.
 Your Boxer should NOT be allowed to run loose.
 Exercise within a fenced area or on a leash should be adequate.
 It also prevents a potentially unpleasant encounter with a neighbor's dog or an overly effusive greeting that may frighten the small child who may not have had the chance to know how instinctively tolerant the Boxer really is.
 Death from automobiles, poison, or many other causes may await the Boxer who runs loose in the neighborhood.
 Remember, too, that improperly protected screen doors are a common mode of unexpected house exit.
-So-called invisible fencing is fine, but while it may keep your own dog in his yard, it will not keep other dogs out—which can be a problem in the case of overly aggressive visitors.
-It is also a sad but true fact of life that your Boxer may easily be confused by many with the much maligned Pit Bull, often with tragic consequences for the Boxer.
-You must be your dog’s best advocate and protector—a strong leash and a good fence are musts for the conscientious Boxer owner.
+So-called invisible fencing is fine, but while it may keep your own dog in his yard, it will not keep other dogs out -- which can be a problem in the case of overly aggressive visitors.
+It is also a sad but true fact of life that your Boxer may easily be confused by many with breeds designated locally as 'dangerous dogs'.
+You must be your dog's best advocate and protector -- a strong leash and a good fence are musts for the conscientious Boxer owner.

 What about a crate?